ABOUT THIS BLOG

 Saturday, November 23, 2024

-Fractured Watercolour Maples Leaves
+Fractured Watercolour Maple Leaves Fall Art Lesson

-The maple leaf is instantly recognized as the symbol of Canada.
+The maple leaf is instantly recognized as the symbol of modern Canada.
 The maple tree with its vibrant autumn colours has always been a prominent feature of the landscape in the eastern parts of Canada.
 The Indigenous peoples living in these areas valued the maple tree for its sweet sap (maple syrup!) and the goods derived from it.
 While this remarkable tree made a distinct impression on early settlers, it wasn’t until the 19th century that the maple leaf itself emerged as a symbol of national identity.
 From that time onwards, the leaf appeared more and more frequently, becoming the well-loved symbol of Canada it is today.

 Students started by drawing a naturalistic rendition of a maple leaf.
 They used their laptops to look at images online.
 Where we live, in Western Canada, there are not many maple trees.
 They prefer the climate out east!